carlosveigadev/HTML-CSS-Capstone-Project/README.md

 - Design idea by [Mathew Njuguna](https://www.behance.net/mathewnjuguna) and others on Behance;
 - [unDraw](https://undraw.co/) for the logo;
 - [Stocksnap](https://stocksnap.io/) for the images;
-- The Minskins fot the support.
+- The Minskins for the support.

 ## 📝 License